-- After you have successfully completed the initial configuration, make a backup copy of the working CIB so that you can return to it if necessary after future changes.
-See: - "Backing Up the CIB" on page 174 - "Recovering from a CIB Corruption" on page 206 - Before making changes to an existing HAE configuration, ensure that you have a good backup copy of the current CIB so that you can return to it if necessary.
-After you establish that your changed configuration is good, make a new backup of the CIB. - If you encounter a corrupted CIB, you must erase it by force and then restore the information about resources, constraints, and configuration from a backup copy of a good CIB.
-For more information, see the Novell High Availability Guide and the cibadmin(8) man page.
+After you have successfully completed the initial configuration, make a backup copy of the working CIB so that you can return to it if necessary after future changes.
+See:

+- "Backing Up the CIB" on page 174 - "Recovering from a CIB Corruption" on page 206

+Before making changes to an existing HA configuration, ensure that you have a good backup copy of the current CIB so that you can return to it if necessary.
+(If you encounter a corrupted CIB, you must erase it by force and then restore the information about resources, constraints, and configuration from a backup copy of a good CIB.)